phoenixframework/phoenix/guides/routing.md

 Note also, that the way this scope is currently defined, we need to fully qualify our controller name, `HelloWeb.Admin.ReviewController`.
 We'll fix that in a minute.

-Running `$ mix phx.routes` again, in addition to the previous set of routes we get the following:
+Running `mix phx.routes` again, in addition to the previous set of routes we get the following:

 ```elixir
 . . .